PROJECT: Supporting the Mozambique Climate Change and Development country programme

-CDKN is supporting three of the six streams of work under the full CCD Combined Work Programme:
+CDKN supported three of the six streams of work under the full CCD Combined Work Programme:

 - The registration of FUNAB, Mozambique’s environment fund, as a National Implementing Entity (NIE) under the Adaptation Fund of the United Nations Framework Convention on Climate Change (UNFCCC).
-Attaining NIE accreditation will open access to adaptation project finance.
-It could also serve as a first step toward the project development and management capacity required to meet the strict fiduciary standards for Mozambique to access broader climate finance opportunities.
-CDKN’s assistance forms part of the joint UNDP/UNEP NIE Support Programme and builds on an initial assessment by the UNDP/UNEP team of the main areas where policies, procedures and systems need to be put in place to meet the criteria of the Adaptation Fund.
+Attaining NIE accreditation opens access to adaptation project finance.
+It serves as a first step toward the project development and management capacity required to meet the strict fiduciary standards for Mozambique to access broader climate finance opportunities.
+CDKN’s assistance formed part of the joint UNDP/UNEP NIE Support Programme and built on an initial assessment by the UNDP/UNEP team of the main areas where policies, procedures and systems need to be put in place to meet the criteria of the Adaptation Fund.

 - Capacity building and awareness raising of the Disaster Risk Reduction strategy being funded.
-This work provides an actionable, concise strategy document on Mozambique’s response to climate change in order to raise awareness amongst key stakeholders.
-The document will emphasise the importance of natural disaster risk reduction; propose a clear delineation of stakeholder’s roles and serve as a contribution to the overall national strategy for responding to climate change.
+This work provided an actionable, concise strategy document on Mozambique’s response to climate change in order to raise awareness amongst key stakeholders.
+The document emphasised the importance of natural disaster risk reduction; proposing a clear delineation of stakeholder’s roles and serving as a contribution to the overall national strategy for responding to climate change.